John Cannan: Investigation

 150 officers from five police forces spent around 140,000 man-hours on the case.
-The police put out television appeals and searched Bristol Docks for Banks's car.
-They considered that the telephone call to her work could mean she had left voluntarily and also considered whether her husband could be a suspect; he was quickly eliminated.
-The police had first planned to link the attempted abduction of Holman the previous night on a Crimewatch reconstruction in November, before Cannan's further crimes led to his arrest.
+Police put out television appeals and searched Bristol Docks for Banks's car.
+They considered that the telephone call to her work could mean she had left voluntarily and also considered whether her husband could be a suspect but he was quickly eliminated.
+Police had planned to link the attempted abduction of Holman on a Crimewatch reconstruction in November, before Cannan's further crimes led to his arrest.